conneroisu/gitp/README.md

 # gitp
 A static site design tool for github pages.
+Focuaws on letting programmers of any language to use and efficiently use with vi-like, but custamizable still.